 Archive holdings bring to life the people and work of Bletchley Park

-The Archive collection comprises almost 500,000 documents and images.
+The Archive collection comprises c.
+450,000 documents and images.
 Significant holdings include:

 - Original World War Two documents relating to the codebreaking activities at Bletchley Park.
 These include index cards, Enigma transmissions and other intercepted material, German-language Abwehr (German military intelligence service) message decrypts, and maps / charts.